stellarport/slate/source/index.html.md

 }
 ```

-Use this endpoint to inform A3S that a deposit has confirmed.
+Informs A3S that a deposit has confirmed.
 Usually this is called by the relay server.
 Only use this after the [Inform Deposit Sent](#inform-deposit-sent) endpoint.

 In other words, this endpoint is only for a situation where a relay server has a deposit that it already informed A3S about that has now gone to `SUCCESS` from `PENDING`.